Oil on paper on board

 380 x 475mm

-In September 1942 McCahon married Anne Hamblett, a fellow art student in Dunedin.
-Shortly after they moved north to Pangatotara in the Motueka district.
-During the summer they were joined by their close friend the painter Doris Lusk.
-They painted landscapes and discussed the merits of Cezanne and the architectural structure of the land as he had represented it.
-In the Pangatotara works McCahon is at his closest to the great French painter.
-McCahon sometimes obeyed Cezanne’s famous dictum to “Treat nature in terms of the cylinder, the sphere and the cube” more literally than Cezanne did himself and rather more in the manner of the Cubists who also drew their inspiration from the remark.
+In his Pangatōtara works, McCahon is at his closest to the great French painter.
+McCahon sometimes obeyed Cézanne’s famous dictum to ‘treat nature by means of the cylinder, the sphere, the cone’ more literally than Cézanne did himself, and rather more in the manner of the Cubists, who also drew their inspiration from the remark.

-At the time, Woollaston laid greater stress on colour as a means of constructing an appearance of reality than did McCahon whose interest lay more in the feeling qualities of the painted landscape achieved through spatial analytic treatment.
-Tonal gradations rather than specific colour changes suggest tangible shape and spacial relationship with other forms.
+At the time, Toss Woollaston laid greater stress on colour as a means of constructing an appearance of reality than did McCahon, whose interest lay more in the feeling qualities of the painted landscape achieved through analytic treatment.
+Tonal gradations, rather than specific colour changes, suggest tangible shape and spatial relationships with other forms.